Jim Boeheim out as Syracuse head coach after 47 seasons | CBC Sports

 Proud is an understatement!
 Growing up with a front row seat to watch you do what you love has given me memories to last a lifetime.
 You gave everything you had to the University and City of Syracuse from the moment you stepped on campus as a teenager all the way up until today.… <a href="https://t.co/DhhmdkXRZ7">https://t.co/DhhmdkXRZ7</a> <a href="https://t.co/jR25XxKyvF">pic.twitter.com/jR25XxKyvF</a>—@jimmyb_23

-"It's an honour to play for Coach Boeheim," Syracuse's Benny Williams said after the loss to Wake Forest.
+"It's an honor to play for Coach Boeheim," Syracuse's Benny Williams said after the loss to Wake Forest.

 A low point came in November 2011.
 Bernie Fine, then Syracuse's associate head coach, was fired after being accused of sexual abuse by two former Syracuse ballboys.
 Boeheim initially called the ballboys liars out to get money, then apologized for being insensitive to victims of abuse and took responsibility.
 Fine was never charged.